Precision Thin-Film

 Hole transport layer.
 Printed onto activated ITO surface.
 Anneal 120°C / 20 min.

-Perovskite Printing
+Perovskite Deposition

 Electron Transport Layer